oiad/ZSC/README.md

 	PVCDZ_plr_Login = [_charID,_inventory,_backpack,_survival,_isNew,dayz_versionNo,_model,_isHiveOk,_newPlayer,_isInfected,_group,_CharacterCoins,_playerCoins,_BankCoins];
 	```

-	If you want to give the player (so coins are on the body) 5k coins add this line before it:
+	If you want to give the player (so coins are on the body) 5k coins, add this line before it:

 	```sqf
 	if (_newPlayer) then {_characterCoins = 5000};